Easy Lawn Mower Maintenance Checklist

 After repeated use, lawn mower blades lose their sharp edge, leaving your lawn looking more tattered than manicured.
 You can recapture the crisp cut once again by sharpening your mower blades.
 Use a sharpening tool or file to sharpen your blades, or take them to a business that offers sharpening services.

 When properly maintained, a good mower will last many years, much like a car.
 Take care of your investment with routine maintenance and you’ll go a long way to making sure that you get the most out of your machine.

+Check out all the lawn & garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your lawn mower maintenance checklist, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.